rezaqsr/Easy-Map/README.md

 ## Installation
 1. Upload the plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Use the Elementor editor to add the **Easy Map Elementor** widget to your page.
+3. Use the Elementor editor to add the **Easy Map** widget to your page.

 ---